What is a Birth Doula?

 Who Needs a Birth Doula?

-I truly believe that every birthing mom and partner deserves to have a Birth Doula present with them as they journey toward the birth of their babe.
+I truly believe that every birthing parent and their partner deserves to have a Birth Doula present with them as they journey toward the birth of their baby(ies).

 Birth Doulas are truly the emotional 'ying' to the medical personnel’s 'yang', and their role and importance cannot be overstated.

-More specifically, if a birthing mom falls into any of the following categories, I would strongly suggest she pursue the services of a Birth Doula:
+More specifically, if a birthing parent falls into any of the following categories, I would strongly suggest they pursue the services of a Birth Doula:

-If she knows her partner is fearful or anxious
+If they know their partner is fearful or anxious

-If she feels ill-prepared or under-informed regarding her birth options
+If they feel ill-prepared or under-informed regarding their birth options

-If she feels like she needs help advocating for her birth wishes
+If they feel like they needs help advocating for their birth wishes

-If she wants to desires to have a VBAC (Vaginal Birth After Caesarean)
+If they desires to have a VBAC (Vaginal Birth After Caesarean)